CarbonLDP/carbonldp-js-sdk/doc/README.md

 static prefix( uri:string,  objectSchema:Carbon.ObjectSchema.DigestedObjectSchema ):string
 ```

 Replace the base of a URI with a prefix in accordance with the ObjectSchema provided.
-If the prefix can not be resolved, the URI provided will be returned
+If the prefix can not be resolved, the URI provided will be returned.

 *Parameters*